|

 Ruffled collars were worn with two garments.
 We note them being worn with dresses.
 Here we are not sure if they were part of the dress trim or a shirt-likr garment worn under the dress.
 A good example is the small ruffled collar worn by Willie Blatt in the 1870s.
 Better jknown are the ruffled collrs worn by boys in the late-19th and early 20th century.
 These collars could be very wide.
 The front had various shpes, but often there was a back flap, an eement apparently adapted from sailor blouses.

-Ruffled collars may have been more popular in America than Europe because of the Fauntleroy craze in Ameica.
+Ruffled collars was popular in America than Europe, largely because of the Fauntleroy craze in Ameica.

 American boys wore ruffled collars with a variety of outfits.
 We note ruffled collars being worn with skeleton suits in the early 19th century.
 We see small ruffled collars being worn with a variety of mid-19th century outfits. e notice them bing wirn with tunics, button-pn suits and cut-away jackets.
 They are particulsarly noted for bding worn with Little Lord Fauntleroy suits.
 Ruffled collars were not just worn with Faunleroy suits.
 They were worn with other garments such as kilt suits and on blouses of various description.
 We note mothers sometimes using ruffle collars for a few years even after a boy had graduated to sack suits.
 We rrly see boys wearing ruffled collrs after World war I, except for some specialized outfits.
 Probably the most important is chor costumes.